hashicorp/vagrant/website/docs/source/v2/plugins/usage.html.md

 **Note:** In the future, the `vagrant plugin` command will include a subcommand that will document the components that each plugin installs.

+## Updating

+Plugins can be updated by running `vagrant plugin update`.
+This will update every installed plugin to the latest version.
+You can update a specific plugin by calling `vagrant plugin update NAME`.
+Vagrant will output what plugins were updated and to what version.

+To determine the changes in a specific version of a plugin, refer to the plugin's homepage (usually a GitHub page or similar).
+It is the plugin author's responsibility to provide a change log if he or she chooses to.

 ## Uninstallation

 Uninstalling a plugin is as easy as installing it.
 Just use the